tiangolo/meinheld-gunicorn-docker/README.md

 ### Gunicorn

-You can use **Gunicorn** to manage Meinheld and run multiple of these processes.
+You can use **Gunicorn** to manage Meinheld and run multiple processes of it.

 ## Alternatives